satish3000/learning-gitpod/readme.md

 >Hi everyone

->this is just a gitpod learning
+>This is just a gitpod learning